abetusk/scratch/notes/Music-Theory.md

 Though the definition of timbre is hard to pin down, for the purposes of this text, it will be roughly understood to be the Fourier coefficients as they evolve through time.

+For example, though a violin and a clarinet can both play an `A4` note (440Hz), to most people these instruments playing the same note will sound different.
+Most of the 'signal' of the sound that the instrument produces is centered on the 440Hz fundamental frequency where all the other frequencies as they evolve through time give each instrument their characteristic sound or "timbre".

 The scope of instrument design can quickly balloon to be out of scope of this text.
 We will restrict ourselves to percussive and synthesizer instruments.